Crankshaft position sensor: how it works, symptoms, problems, testing

 represented as "Engine RPM" in an OBDII scan tool.

 The crankshaft position sensor can be checked with a scan tool.

 It shows the sensor signal as "Engine RPM" or "Engine speed."
 When this could be helpful?
 If a car stalls intermittently, monitoring the sensor signal can provide the answer: if the sensor signal suddenly drops to zero, and then comes back it means either there is a problem inside the sensor or with the sensor wiring or connector.

 If the sensor works properly, the RPM signal should drop or rise gradually. as in this photo.
 We have tested the crankshaft position sensor in this car with an OBDII "Torque" app on the mobile phone.

 Crankshaft sensor replacement

 Replacing a crankshaft position sensor is not very expensive.
-The part can cost from $35 to $115 and it's best to use an OEM part.
+The part costs from $35 to $115 plus $55-$130 for the labor.
+It's best to use an OEM part.
 In most cars it's fairly easy to replace, although sometimes the sensor could be difficult to remove due to corrosion.
+See these Youtube videos

 for more info.
 When replacing a crankshaft position sensor, it's important to verify the proper gap between the sensor and the reluctor ring teeth.